The Eduployment Program

 You are hired and employed directly by Pleyade.
 There will be no temporary employment agency that takes profits from you.

-With a direct contract of Pleyade you also have the guarantee that you fall under the Dutch collective employment agreement for Nursing, Care Centers and Home Care, also known as CAO-VVT.
-The collective employment agreement covers everyone who is working in nursing, care homes and in home care, and directly employed by the care center.
+With a direct contract of Pleyade you have the guarantee that you fall under the Dutch collective employment agreement for Nursing, Care Centers and Home Care, also known as CAO-VVT.
+The collective employment agreement covers everyone who is working in nursing, care homes or in home care, and directly employed by the care center.

 - Payment for at least 36 hours of work per week, if